Police Department - Crime Prevention/Community Relations Unit

 The bulletin is updated nearly every weekday and provides the community with information about crimes committed in the community, criminal investigations, comments received from the community and public safety tips.
 Click here to view the bulletin.

-The Skokie Police Department hosted the 32nd Citizens Police Academy last fall.
 The Citizens Police Academy offers citizens a unique opportunity by gaining insight into their Police Department.
-The 12-week course met on Wednesday evenings beginning September 11 and concluding on December 4, 2013.
+The 12-week course is usually held once per year.

 Presentations and Special Events